brettimus/super-hearts/README.md

 Affects how hearts are oriented when they are translated.
 When `false`, all hearts appear to "shoot out" from the click/touch point.
 When `true`, the hearts' orientation is a little more scattered, like they were thrown lazily by a small child.

+_This could use a lot of work if you want to help!_

+### heartColor
+Default is `"#B91319"`.

+String

+Sets the fill for the default heart icon.
+(Should _hopefully_ do nothing if you configure your own image.)

 ### heartsCount